-Georgia College offers students many educational services, developmental programs and extra-curricular activities.
-All are designed to aid in students' academic and career goals as well as to enrich the students' college life.
-These services, programs, and activities are coordinated by the Student Affairs office located in 106 Parks Hall.
-All students should stop by this office and obtain a student handbook for more specifics.
+Georgia College offers students many educational services, developmental programs an extra-curricular activities.
+All are designed to aid in students' academic and career goals a well as to enrich the students' college life.
+These services, programs, and activities ar coordinated by the Student Affairs office located in 106 Parks Hall.
+All students should sto by this office and obtain a student handbook for more specifics.